adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/ad-group.md

 **Delete:** Read-only

 ### <a name="contentbid"></a>Content Bid
-The bid to use when the keywords that the service extracts from the content page and the ad group?s keywords match by using an exact match comparison.
+The bid to use when the keywords that the service extracts from the content page and the ad group's keywords match by using an exact match comparison.
 An exact match results when all of the words in the keyword exactly match the user's query.

 > [!NOTE]
 > This feature is not supported for ad groups in Bing Shopping campaigns or Dynamic Search Ads campaigns.